marcelotto/magma/docs.magma/concepts/modules/Magma.md

 ### ModuleDoc prompt task

 Generate documentation for module `Magma` according to its description and code in the knowledge base below.

+Since it doesn't provide that much functionality on its own (besides the macro for the integration of the Moduledoc artefacts as `@moduledoc` of the modules) it should just provide just a compact introduction of the system and overview of its subsystems.